Ways to Help Reduce Risk in Your Portfolio

 - Does your risk tolerance still match your goals?

 A spike in volatility can remind investors why it’s often wise to take a more conservative stance the closer you get to retirement—by shifting from stocks into bonds and other fixed income investments, for example.
-Indeed, those in or near retirement may want to keep enough cash on hand to cover two to four years’ worth of spending needs (after accounting for other sources of income, including Social Security).
+Indeed, those in or near retirement may want to keep enough cash on hand to cover a year’s worth of spending needs (after accounting for other sources of income, including Social Security), and cash or short-term bonds for an additional one to three years’ worth of spending needs.
 This degree of financial flexibility can help investors manage unforeseen expenses without having to liquidate stocks under less-than-ideal conditions.

 On the flip side, if retirement is at a comfortable distance, you shouldn’t be too spooked by swings in the market.
 You may have sufficient time—so long as you stay invested—to wait out a downturn and capture the longer-term gains that stocks have historically delivered.